samhedin/disorganized-notes/docs.md

 Global data, state management and utils are inside `model.cljd`.

-The screen that lists all notes is unintuitively named `read.cljd`.

 ## The note
 Below is a a basic note containing just a `Text` section.